How To Feed A Loon

 The caramelized onions can be made up to 2 days in advance.
 Just keep in an air-tight container in the fridge until ready to use.
 Reheat in a saucepan over medium heat.

-If you don't have any leftover gravy on hand, you can make a new batch by heating 2 tbsp of oil (or butter or bacon grease) in medium-sized saucepan/skillet.
-Once melted, add 2 heaping tbsp of flour and stir until combined.
+If you don't have any leftover gravy on hand, you can make a new batch by heating 2 tablespoon of oil (or butter or bacon grease) in medium-sized saucepan/skillet.
+Once melted, add 2 heaping tablespoon of flour and stir until combined.
 It should resemble wet sand.
 If too dry, add a little more oil/butter.
 If too wet, add a little more flour.
 Whisk in 2 cups of beef broth and stir continuously until thickened.
 Season with salt and pepper.

 POTATO CAKES recipe: